Psilocybin Organizations and Resources

 - The Beckley Imperial Research Programme is focused on using psilocybin technology to fill the “unmet need for finding new treatments” for depression.

 - The Heffter Research Institute – “Advancing studies on psilocybin for cancer distress and addiction with the highest standards of scientific research.”
-The Heffter Research Institute promotes research of the highest scientific quality with the classic hallucinogens and related compounds (sometimes called psychedelics) in order to contribute to a greater understanding of the mind leading to the improvement of the human condition, and to alleviate suffering.
+The Heffter Research Institute promotes research of the highest scientific quality with the classic hallucinogens and related compounds (psychedelics) in order to contribute to a greater understanding of the mind.
+This leads to the improvement of the human condition and to alleviating suffering.

-- The Zendo Project – An organization sponsored by MAPS (above), aiming to promote “psychedelic harm reduction,” which includes a variety of methods to help prevent and transform difficult experiences while in a non-ordinary state of consciousness.
+- The Zendo Project – An organization sponsored by MAPS (above), aiming to promote “psychedelic harm reduction.”
+This includes a variety of methods to help prevent and transform difficult experiences while in a non-ordinary state of consciousness.

-- The MIND Foundation – promotes the development of psychedelic science, and its application to practice in order to facilitate human development, health and well-being through high quality research, evidence based interventions, policies and participative practices.
+- The MIND Foundation – promotes the development of psychedelic science and its application to practice in order to facilitate human development, health and well-being.
+They accomplish this through high-quality research, evidence-based interventions, policies and participative practices.

-- OPEN Foundation – founded in 2007 with the primary goal to stimulate academic research into therapeutic applications of psychedelics.
+- OPEN Foundation – was founded in 2007 with the primary goal of stimulating academic research into therapeutic applications of psychedelics.